 Mayor Ravi S. Bhalla and the Hoboken Health Department continue to work with the State of New Jersey and Hudson County to roll-out the COVID-19 vaccine utilizing guidelines issued by the State of New Jersey.
-Currently, healthcare workers, law enforcement personnel, seniors 65 years of age and oler, as well as those ages 16-64 with chronic medical conditions (as defined by the CDC that increase the risk of severe illness from the virus) are permitted to obtain a vaccine.
+Please see below for additional information on vaccine eligibility.

-Hoboken has partnered with Riverside Medical Group and the Hoboken University Medical Center to provide the COVID-19 vaccine to eligible groups, along with additional options through Hudson County.
+Hoboken has partnered with Riverside Medical Group and the Hoboken University Medical Center to provide the COVID-19 vaccine to eligible groups, along with additional vaccine options through Hudson County at their site in Kearny.
+Hoboken residents are also eligible to receive the vaccine through the State's vaccine sites throughout New Jersey.

 Hudson County, USS Juneau Center (110 Hackensack Avenue, Kearny, NJ 07032)